davidpham5/blogging-is-back-baby/src/content/posts/Washington Post Tech Guild.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/davidchicopham/54541701521/in/datetaken/" title="washington post tech guild final vote tally"><img src="https://live.staticflickr.com/65535/54541701521_34c8044973_b.jpg" alt="washington post tech guild final vote tally"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 </div>

-On May 23, 2025, we, the Washington Post Tech Guild, won 82% of the vote and became a newly minted certified union, all under the ownership of Jeffrey Bezos, the third richest man on Earth..
+On May 23, 2025, we, the Washington Post Tech Guild, won 82% of the vote and became a newly minted certified union, all under the ownership of Jeffrey Bezos, the third richest man on Earth.

 Why have a tech union?
 That question was hard to answer for very long time.
 We as dreamers of dreams, the engineers and designers in tech were promised we too can make a dent in the universe.
 We were the next founders.
 We were on the verge of the next big thing.